okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/ie-limitations/index.md

 #### Sign-In Widget customization - Registration Inline Hooks

-**What Changed:** Existing Registration Inline Hooks may experience compatibility issues after migrating to Identity Engine due to changes in the Okta Registration Inline Hook request.
-Your application may require code updates to properly consume the new request format.
+**What Changed:** Existing Registration Inline Hooks may experience compatibility issues after migrating to Okta Identity Engine due to changes in the Okta Registration Inline Hook request.
+Your application may require code updates to consume the new request format properly.

 In the Admin Console, the enablement of a Registration Inline Hook has changed from the former Self-Service Registration page (**Self-service Directory** > **Self-Service Registration**) to the Profile Enrollment Rules page (**Security** > **Profile Enrollment**).
 The creation of the Registration Inline Hook remains the same and can be completed in the Admin Console or by Inline Hook Management APIs.